 Carrying This to Slot Machines

-So now that we see how Risk of Ruin is calculated for slots, we need to adapt our thinking for slots specifically.
+So now that we see how Risk of Ruin is calculated for video poker, we need to adapt our thinking for slots specifically.
 Things that are different in slots:

 - We don’t know the exact payout of a given machine or series of machines we’ll play, but we know the payback is definitely going to be lower than an equivalent slot machine.